Friday 28th January

 Invitation Competitions (Ladies and Mixed).

 Ladies competitions are generally held at the weekend.
-Further information on each competition is shown on the draw sheet.
+Further information on each competition is shown on the draw sheet or emailed as necessary.

 Option to join Midlothian County Ladies Golf Association.